Milos Reindl

-Milos Reindl (Czech name: Miloš Reindl) was a Czech-Canadian artist and graphic designer, who is best known for his large-scale paintings and film posters.
+Milos Reindl (Czech name: Miloš Reindl) was a Czech-Canadian artist and graphic designer.
+He is best known for his large-scale paintings and film posters.
 Trained in the ateliers of Emil Filla and Antonín Kýbal, Reindl left Czechoslovakia in 1968 and emigrated to Canada as a political refugee.

-Following in the tradition of Czech Cubism, Reindl’s style was greatly influenced by European modern art, in particular Pablo Picasso, Henri Matisse, Marc Chagall and Jean Dubuffet.
+Following in the tradition of Czech Cubism, Reindl's style was greatly influenced by European modern art, in particular Pablo Picasso, Henri Matisse, Marc Chagall and Jean Dubuffet.

 Early life

 Born in Czechoslovakia in 1923, Reindl studied at the Academy of Arts, Architecture and Design in Prague, under the tutelage of the avant-garde artist Emil Filla and the textile artist Antonín Kýbal.
-Reindl graduated in 1951 and married Helena Pokorna, a fellow art student and niece of the sculptor Karel Pokorný, in that same year.
+Reindl graduated in 1951 and married Helena Pokorná, a fellow art student and niece of the sculptor Karel Pokorný, in that same year.

 Early work

 In 1957, Reindl began working for a Prague advertising studio as a graphic artist, specializing in film posters.
 At that time, the cost of importing international film posters to Czechoslovakia was prohibitively expensive, and local artists like Reindl were employed to create their own interpretations, often without seeing the films.
 During the late 50s and early 60s, Reindl created dozens of posters for films such as 12 Angry Men (1957 film), Murder, She Said and Admiral Ushakov (film).